 Display a popup to users who signed up

 Among all your visitors, there are leads and customers who have signed up for your website.
 This segment of your audience is the most likely to be transformed into paying customers.
 You need to design and execute a detailed marketing campaign to effectively nurture and retain these customers.
 However, there are some steps you can take in the early stages to ensure a personalized website based on audience activity.
-Once they sign up to your website to ensure a positive post registration experience.
 Here are some examples:

 Introducing social media links for new registrants